adonisjs/v5-docs/content/guides/validator/custom-rules.md

 summary: Learn how you can create custom rules for the AdonisJS validator
 ---

-You can extend the validator rules set by adding your custom rules to it.
-You can add a new rule using the `validator.rule` method.
+You can add custom rules to the validator using the `validator.rule` method.
+Rules should be registered only once.
+Hence we recommend you register them inside a service provider or a [preload file](../fundamentals/adonisrc-file.md#preloads).

-## Creating your first rule

-The best place to register custom rules is inside a [preload file](../fundamentals/adonisrc-file.md#preloads).
-So let's create a new preload file inside the `start` directory using the following ace command and select the environment as **"During HTTP server"**.
+Throughout this guide, we will keep them inside the `start/validator.ts` file.
+You can create this file by running the following ace command and select the environment as **"During HTTP server"**.

 ```sh
 node ace make:prldfile validator